-- Provides a fast track to a career in law
+- Provides a fast track to a law degree and legal career.

-- Saves one year’s worth of tuition and time
+- Saves one year of tuition costs and time.

-- Provides a smooth transition from UMass Dartmouth to UMass Law
+- Provides a smooth transition from undergraduate to law curriculum.

 Eligibility for Admission to Law School

-University juniors who meet the following requirements are eligible for admission to the law school under the terms of the program:
+College of Arts and Sciences juniors who meet the following requirements are eligible for admission to UMass Law via the 3+3 program under the following terms:

-- 60 credits earned in residence at the university.
-Successful completion of all university, college, and major requirements for the bachelor's degree, other than (a) free electives and (b) requirements for which a first-year law school course is a substitute acceptable to the student’s UMass Dartmouth/UMass School of Law Three-Plus-Three Program major and college.
+- Successful completion of all university, college, and major requirements for the bachelor's degree, other than free electives and requirements for which a first-year law school course may serve as an acceptable substitute.

-- A cumulative grade point average of 3.0 or better.
+- A cumulative grade point average of a 3.0 or better.

-- At least two semesters of undergraduate pre-law advisement, as described below.
+- At least two semesters of pre-law advisement.

 Participation & Advisement

-UMass Law is located at 333 Faunce Corner Road in North Dartmouth in a modern facility.
-The law school offers full and part-time programs in its day division and a part-time evening/weekend program.
+UMass Law offers full and part-time programs in its day division and a part-time evening/weekend program.
 Students in all programs receive a comprehensive legal education that grounds them in knowledge and understanding of the law, legal institutions, and the responsibilities of the bar.

 UMass Law is fully accredited by the Council of the Section of Legal Education and Admissions to the Bar of the American Bar Association.
 The Section of Legal Education may be contacted at 321 North Clark Street, Chicago, IL 60610, by fax to (312) 988-5681, by phone at (312) 988-6738, or by email.